 Gravel bikes are considered to be the newest cycling revolution and one of the fastest-growing trends in the sport.
 So, let’s see what the best gravel bikes on the market are.

-But what exactly is a gravel bike?
+But first, what exactly is a gravel bike?
 And do we actually need it with all the other types of bikes out there?

-Gravel bikes are characterized by drop handlebars seen on road bikes, wide tire clearance for tires that can be as wide as those on mountain bikes, low bottom bracket, and a more upright geometry.
+Gravel bikes are characterized by drop handlebars seen on road bikes, wide tire clearance for tires that can be as wide as those on mountain bikes, low bottom brackets, and a more upright geometry.
 They have the quick handling of a cyclocross bike and the stability of a touring bike.

 Is Gravel Good on the Road?

 Gravel bikes are good on the road as well.
 They are not strictly meant for riding off-road and can be a good alternative to hybrid bikes.
 They are more oriented towards off-road rides, but they perform well on asphalt as well.

 Nothing can beat a road bike on the road, but the best gravel bikes out there are not that much slower, so the average speed is not a deal-breaker.
 The GCN show actually made a good comparison video of the two, concluding that gravel bikes are just a couple of percent slower in the same conditions.